dylanviyar/dylanviyar/README.md

 ## About Me 👋🏽
 - Beginning my journey in analytics, data viz and data-driven decision making
 - Graduated in June 2023 from University of California, San Diego with a B.S in Applied Mathematics
-- A self-starter eager to learn and dive deeper in the world of exploratory data analysis
+- A driven self-starter eager to learn and dive deeper in the world of exploratory data analysis
 - My favorite part of data analysis is feeling like a detective searching for a "big aha" moment in data exploration!

 ## My Toolbox 🧰